 Successful applications will first receive approval of funds from the Associate Dean after submitting their application, but will not receive funds until the end of the year, only after successful submission of the year-end report.
 Funds are drawn from the General Funds account, so a General Fund short code associated with a new Project Grant specific to the Workshop is required.

-Please note that the year-end report must be submitted by June 1.
-Please submit your report through the RIW System.
+The year-end report must be submitted by June 1 and be submitted through the RIW System.
 Funding is for one year or one semester only, but ongoing workshops may apply to continue.
 (See Year-end Report and Renewal Applications.)

 Exceptions are rarely made for students beyond the 6th year to serve as coordinators.
 Any such request should include a message from the student’s faculty supervisor, as well as the faculty sponsor of the Workshop, indicating that the student is making good progress towards completion of the degree and that this responsibility will not impede their progress.

 Experience shows that when the members of a Workshop wish to continue their activities over several years, it is advisable for the Graduate Coordinator(s) to work actively during the academic year to identify and mentor potential successors.
 A pattern in which there is one continuing and one new coordinator each year seems particularly effective at ensuring smooth transitions.